 Operating on satellites is relatively straightforward, but over the years many tips, tricks, and secrets have been discovered which make operating more efficient and pleasant.
 Here we are collecting information of use to both the new and experienced operator.

-Fox-1 Operating Guide released at the 2015 Dayton Hamvention.
+Fox-1 Operating Guide includes pointers on getting started and provides a handy reference to the Fox-1 cubesat operating frequencies.
 This color PDF file is designed to print double-sided.
 Two different resolution versions are available:

 Low resolution PDF suitable for on-screen display (~400 KB size)

 High resolution, press quality PDF for hard-copy printing (~2 MB size)

 Operating FM Satellites is the easiest way to get started.
 This guide introduces you to the basic equipment and techniques and has the information you need to get on SO-50.
 There is also a Spanish version.

 LilacSat-2 flyer.
 This one-page flyer has the frequency information for the LilacSat-2 (CAS-3H) FM satellite, and links for additional information on this satellite.

 Mode-J Filter.
 For satellites which have 2 meter uplinks and 70 cm downlinks, the third harmonic may cause overload of the 70 cm preamplifier used on most stations.
 This can be greatly reduced or eliminated with an inexpensive duplexer.